Wiles's proof of Fermat's Last Theorem: Subsequent developments

 Fermat claimed to "... have discovered a truly marvelous proof of this, which this margin is too narrow to contain".
 Wiles's proof is very complex, and incorporates the work of so many other specialists that it was suggested in 1994 that only a small number of people were capable of fully understanding at that time all the details of what he had done.
 The complexity of Wiles's proof motivated a 10-day conference at Boston University; the resulting book of conference proceedings aimed to make the full range of required topics accessible to graduate students in number theory.

 As noted above, Wiles proved the Taniyama–Shimura–Weil conjecture for the special case of semistable elliptic curves, rather than for all elliptic curves.
 Over the following years, Christophe Breuil, Brian Conrad, Fred Diamond, and Richard Taylor (sometimes abbreviated as "BCDT") carried the work further, ultimately proving the Taniyama–Shimura–Weil conjecture for all elliptic curves in a 2001 paper.
 Now proven, the conjecture became known as the modularity theorem.

 In 2005, Dutch computer scientist Jan Bergstra posed the problem of formalizing Wiles's proof in such a way that it could be verified by computer.
+In 2024, Kevin Buzzard and collaborators were given a five-year EPSRC grant to begin formalising a proof of the theorem in the Lean proof assistant.